Hornby Railways: Zero 1

 A digital model railway control system named Zero 1 was introduced in late 1979.
 The Zero 1 system enabled the simultaneous control of up to 16 locomotives and up to 99 accessories such as points and signals.

 Zero 1 was based on digital, not analogue, technology.
 This really was the first digital system and as such was a forerunner to the Märklin Digital which appeared in the mid-1980s and the National Model Railroad Association (NMRA) Digital Command Control (DCC) system, which appeared around 1990 and was standardized internationally in the mid-1990s.

 Although an important milestone, Zero 1 was not a lasting success.
 The Master Control unit last appeared in the catalog in 1985.
 The slave controller, the locomotive module, and the accessory module were still available until the late 1980s.
 The system is still used today by many modellers, highlighted by the demand on such sites like eBay for the items in the secondhand market.
-The Main Master unit was discontinued in 1986, and finally the last time Loco Modules were listed was in the 1991 catalogue 'Limited supplies of R955 Loco module are available'.
+The Main Master unit was discontinued in 1986.
+The last time Loco Modules were listed was in the 1991 catalogue 'Limited supplies of R955 Loco module are available'.
 Repairs to Zero 1 units were no longer undertaken by Hornby apparently due to 'Lack of available parts required'.

 Despite being on the market for a short time, Zero 1 had the largest installed base among command control systems in the early 1980s in North America, according to a reader survey done by Model Railroader magazine.

 Rocket

 As part of the 1980 Rocket 150 celebrations, Hornby released a live steam-powered gauge locomotive, a model of Stephenson's Rocket A major goal was to make real live steam accessible to an indoor domestic environment.
 The boiler was considerably smaller than the external diameter, surrounded by a thick insulating jacket to prevent burns.

 It was fuelled by butane gas, from cigarette lighter refills.
 To provide more torque from the small cylinders, gearing was adeptly hidden between the cranks and the wheels.
 The track was of asymmetric moulded plastic units, representing the fishbelly rails of the period.
 These could be assembled either way round, to give either curved or straight track.

 By 1980, the market was extremely tough and Dunbee-Combex-Marx was liquidated, placing Hornby in receivership.